 The Vienna Philharmonic was first issued by the Mint in October 1989, and its highly-stylized design celebrates the world-famous Vienna Philharmonic orchestra.

-The obverse of the 1 oz gold Vienna Philharmonic coin features the Great pipe organ in the Golden Hall of the Wiener Musikverein, the Vienna Concert Hall, with the words “Republik Oesterreich” encircled above.
+The obverse of the 1 oz gold Vienna Philharmonic coin features the Great pipe organ in the Golden Hall of the Wiener Musikverein, the Vienna Concert Hall, with the words “Republik Oesterreich” encircled above the imagery.

 Gold Vienna Philharmonic coins are legal tender coins in the Eurozone.
 The 1 oz gold Vienna Philharmonic has a face value of €100.

-The Austrian Mint is fully owned by the Austrian central bank, which is itself 100% owned by the Austrian State.
-Therefore the Mint and its bullion products are ultimately fully backed by the Austrian government.
+The Austrian Mint is fully owned by the Austrian central bank, which itself is 100% owned by the Austrian State.
+Therefore the Austrian Mint and its bullion products are ultimately fully backed by the Austrian government.

 Sell to BullionStar: